jprichardson/node-fs-extra/docs/ensureSymlink.md

 # ensureSymlink(srcPath, destPath[, type][, callback])

 Ensures that the symlink exists.
 If the directory structure does not exist, it is created.
+If `destPath` already exists then it will not be updated, even if it is not a symlink to `srcPath`.

 **Alias:** `createSymlink()`